We are searching for

 An unscrupulous dealer may steer you away from getting a car history report or checking too closely into the vehicle details.
 They will also likely dodge questions about accidents or the current vehicle condition, and do everything they can to retain their plausible deniability.
 No matter what the situation, you should always research a car carefully before considering a purchase.

-A vehicle search engine is an excellent way to get the facts about a car beforehand.
+A vehicle history report is an excellent way to get the facts about a car beforehand.
 These services can help you look up license plates, find VIN numbers, and get a full history of most vehicles available for purchase.
 Once you've done your research, you can walk through your findings with the dealer and pay the best possible price for your car.

 Encouragement to Not Check Car History